mars0i/popco/README.md

 =======

 Copyright (c) 2012, 2013 by Marshall Abrams

-This work is free for academic use.
+This work is currently free for academic use.
 Distribution and use for other purposes allowed only with permission from the author.
 Many parts of POPCO in other files are by Paul Thagard and his collaborators on COHERE, with extensive modifications in many areas.